giantswarm/rfc/multi-tenancy-observability/README.md

 owners:
 - https://github.com/orgs/giantswarm/teams/team-atlas
 state: review
-summary: How GiantSwarm manages multi-tenancy to isolate data by tenants (i.e. metrics, logs, traces).
+summary: How GiantSwarm manages multi-tenancy to isolate observability data by tenants (i.e. metrics, logs, traces).
 ---

-# Multi-tenancy proposal
+# Multi-tenancy proposal on observability

 ## Introduction

 Since we have a logging infrastructure, we are thinking about the multi-tenancy.
-The observability stack with metrics, logs, traces is treating a lot of data.
+The observability stack with metrics, logs, traces is managing a lot of data.
-According the role of people, some data must be accessible or not.
+According to the role of people, some data must be accessible or not.
 We would like to propose our customers the option of defining their tenants so that they can isolate the data as they want.

 Our product currently allows anyone with access to Grafana to request all the data: metrics and logs.
 Those datas are written with a tenant id that corresponds to the cluster id.

 Our idea of multi-tenancy is to be able to isolate data by tenant.
 A tenant can be anything: a namespace, a cluster id, a group of people, a feature, etc.

+In this document we will talk mostly about the logs (with `Loki`), but we expect to share the same logic for all components.

 We need to discuss how we handle multi-tenancy when accessing data (read path) and when sending it to object storage (write path).